Moore Industries: History

 Based in the San Fernando Valley, Moore Industries, started out over four decades ago when company founder Leonard W. Moore, wanted to solve integration problems in the process management industries.
 Working out of a friend’s garage, Moore designed and built the first Moore Industries SCT signal converter, which soon evolved into a product line of six signal interfaces.
 In 1974, he built the current headquarters in North Hills, CA to facilitate the company’s growth.

 Today, Moore Industries is an international company with direct sales offices in worldwide locations including the United States of America, the United Kingdom, Belgium, the Netherlands, Australia, and the People's Republic of China.
-These offices oversee an expansive network of independent representatives and agents serving every corner of the globe.
+These offices oversee a network of independent representatives and agents serving most of the world.

 In the early 1980s, Moore invested heavily in a before-its-time brain child called the Moore 1002.
 The numeric designation came from the company initials [MII] which in Roman Numerals equals 1002.
 The 1002 was designed to be a signal processing computer, taking the place of rack upon rack of individual signal conditioners by centralizing and offering the first ever digital processing of control signals.
 The 1002 was a hybrid device which stood six feet high and while it had digital internal processing, it offered true analog output on a per channel basis, not a stepped or fake analog based on digital sampling.
 The 1002 was massive and expensive and since each signal had to be brought in on two wires and back out on two additional wires, it was unwieldy and required a large space just for cabling.
 While a complete flop as a product, the 1002 pointed the way forward in signal conditioning for the future.